 When we did this hike we’d heard a lot of things about the pass from other hikers.
 Differing accounts of what time to leave and how long it would take.
 It was difficult to know what to believe.
-So as someone who has independently trekked the Annapurna Circuit, I decided to put together this guide to hiking Thorong La Pass.
+So as someone who has independently trekked the Annapurna Circuit, I decided to put together this guide to trekking Thorong La Pass.

 Is it safe?